Capturing exchange-correlation spin-torque effects with a semilocal functional: Applications

 Strikingly, in \cref{fig2:Cr trimer spt}, four distinct regions of a larger magnitude can be observed at each site, which shows a resemblance to the EXX-KLI result of Ref.~\cite{tancogne2023constructing}.
-Although no symmetry is imposed during the spin-torque calculation, the total spin torque vanishes.
-Therefore, the zero-torque theorem by Capelle \emph{et al.}~\cite{capelle2001spin} is fulfilled.
+Although no symmetry is imposed during the spin-torque calculation, the total XC spin torque vanishes.
+Therefore, the zero-torque theorem as proposed by Capelle \emph{et al.}~\cite{capelle2001spin} and extended to SCDFT by Desmarais \emph{et al.}~\cite{Desmarais2026} is fulfilled.
+We see that the XC spin torque, shown in \cref{fig2:Cr trimer spt} (a), is dominant compared to the kinetic XC spin torque, in \cref{fig2:Cr trimer spt} (b).
 The sign changes in the same pattern, with adjacent regions on the same site observing the opposite sign.
 The sign of the spin torque of our calculations agrees with the sign of Slater and EXX-KLI results in the center of the three Cr atoms, but curiously, on-site, the sign is the opposite.
 In between the center of the molecule and the on-site regions, there is a very thin stripe where the sign changes.
 Thus, it does not appear to be the on-site region that extends toward the center of the molecule but a more involved pattern similar to what is observed with the Slater potential \cite{tancogne2023constructing}.
-We speculate that different XC functionals within SCDFT may yield different patterns, yet the common features among the SCDFT-BR89-CS, EXX and EXX-KLI calculations are already compelling.
+We speculate that different XC functionals within SCDFT may yield different patterns, yet the common features among the SCDFT-LFNCBR89-NCCS, EXX and EXX-KLI calculations are already compelling.

 \Cref{tab1:magnetic moment} lists the on-site spin magnetic moment $\mu$ extracted by projection onto the one-center PAW functions.
-In addition to the values obtained with SCDFT-BR89-CS, the results obtained from various other XC functionals representative for each family of functionals are also shown.
+In addition to the values obtained with SCDFT-LFNCBR89-NCCS, the results obtained from various other XC functionals representative for each family of functionals are also shown.
 These are (i) the LSDA Slater exchange \cite{dirac1930note} combined with Perdew-Zunger parametrization \cite{perdew1981self} of Ceperley-Alder Monte Carlo correlation data for the homogeneous electron gas \cite{ceperley1980ground} (LSDA-PZ), (ii) the Perdew-Burke-Ernzerhof GGA (GGA-PBE) \cite{perdew1996generalized} functional, (iii) the second regularized version of the strongly constrained and appropriately normed functional \cite{furness2020accurate} (MGGA-R2SCAN), (iv) the Heyd-Scuseria-Ernzerhof screened hybrid functional \cite{heyd2003hybrid,krukau2006influence} (HSE06), and finally (v) the Hartree-Fock approximation.